Some general info for phd students:

 Our lab welcomes applications from prospective graduate students with a background in biology, environmental sciences, microbiology, genomics, computer science, and related fields.
 We’re affiliated with the Duke training programs listed below, and you may apply to join our lab through any of these programs.

-- ENV – Ph.D. program in the Environment.
-Within Nicholas School doctoral degrees, see the Environment link.
+- ENV – Ph.D. program in the Environment (ENV) within the Nicholas School doctoral programs.

 - UPE – University Program in Ecology, with additional info here.